Are you looking for things to do in Youngstown Ohio?

 This multi-purpose arena in Youngstown is home to much more than just sports, though.

-Opened in 2005, rock concerts and shows also are performed at the Covelli Center.
+Opened in 2005, rock concerts and shows are also performed at the Covelli Center.

 Home to the Youngstown Phantom hockey team, the Little Steel Derby Girls roller derby team, and the Youngstown Nighthawks indoor soccer team, this is the place to go for sports excitement!